microsoft/live-share/docs/reference/linux.md

 ## Install Linux prerequisites

-Some distributions of Linux are missing needed libraries for Live Share.
+Some distributions of Linux are missing libraries Live Share needs to function.
 By default, Live Share attempts to detect and install Linux pre-requisites for you.
 You'll see a toast notification when Live Share encounters a problem that can originate from missing libraries asking you for permission to install them.

 ![Toast notification showing message that Linux pre-requisites are missing](../media/vscode-linux-prereq-missing.png)